8 people wounded in shooting near Fort Worth car wash

-FORT WORTH, Texas – Eight people were wounded early Sunday in a shooting near a Fort Worth car wash in which it appears multiple guns were used, police said.
+FORT WORTH, Texas – Eight people were wounded early Sunday when a person began shooting toward groups of people near a Fort Worth car wash and multiple people returned fire, police said.

 Police said in a statement that the eight gunshot victims were taken to hospitals and were in stable condition.
 Police said no suspects were in custody.